Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Introduction

-This paper is structured as follows: Section~\ref{theory} provides an overview of charge transport, which focuses on the calculation of spin-polarized scattering amplitudes in a NsfNIS junction.
-Subsequently, we discuss and calculate spin-polarized quantum noise and charge (spin) $\mathcal{D}^{ch(sp)}_T$ noise at a finite temperature gradient.
-Section~\ref{results} delves into the YSR bound state and its signature via conductance, followed by an examination of spin-polarized $\mathcal{D}^{ch(sp)}_T$ noise, $\mathcal{D}^{ch(sp)}_{Tsh(Tth)}$ noise.
-Section~\ref{analysis} analyzes the results of $\Delta_T$ and quantum noise and discusses how they can detect YSR-bound states, which results are summarized in Tables II and III.
+This paper is structured as follows: {Section~\ref{theory} provides an overview of charge and spin transport, which focuses on the calculation of spin-polarized scattering amplitudes in a N-sf-N-I-S junction, where we consider $s$-wave, chiral $p$ and spinless $p$-wave superconducting nanowire.
+Subsequently, we discuss and calculate charge/spin conductance, quantum noise and spin-polarized $\Delta_T$ noise at a finite temperature gradient and zero applied voltage bias.
+Section~\ref{results} delves into the YSR states and MBS along with their respective signatures via charge/spin conductance both at zero and finite temperature, charge/spin quantum noise and $\Delta_T$ noise and analyze all the probes via plots and tables.
+In Sec. \ref{Analysis}, we explain all our results intuitively and also compare our work with the existing literature.
 Section~\ref{conclusion} concludes this paper with a discussion on the experimental realization of our work.
-The derivation of charge (spin) current in a NsfNIS junction is given in Appendix~\ref{App_I}, while Appendix~\ref{App_Qn} presents the calculation of spin-polarized quantum noise in a NsfNIS junction.
-Appendix~\ref{App_Vth} contains the derivation of charge (spin) thermovoltage necessary for calculating charge (spin) $\mathcal{D}^{ch(sp)}_T$ noise, and Appendix ~\ref{App_DT} presents the derivation of spin-polarised charge (spin) $\mathcal{D}^{ch(sp)}_T$ noise, including the derivation of charge (spin) $\mathcal{D}^{ch(sp)}_{Tsh}$ and $\mathcal{D}^{ch(sp)}_{Tth}$ noise contributions.
-The Mathematica code to calculate charge (spin) thermovoltage and $\mathcal{D}^{ch(sp)}_T$ noise is given in Github \cite{github}.
+The derivation of charge (spin) current in a N-sf-N-I-S junction is given in Appendix~\ref{App_I}, while Appendix~\ref{App_Qn} presents the calculation of spin-polarized quantum noise in a N-sf-N-I-S junction.
+We provide the plots of normal and Andreev reflection probabilities for both YSR states and MBS and provide their zero energy values in Tables \ref{Table170}-\ref{Table173} in Appendix \ref{App:prob}.
+The Mathematica code to calculate charge (spin) quantum noise and $\Delta_T$ noise is uploaded to Github \cite{github}.}